Don't stop churning out fresh content

 - Set a target.
 Content creation is just like anything else when it comes to achieving goals, and that means setting a realistic target number to achieve.
 Having a specific goal helps focus your efforts.
 It’s also important to be realistic.
 You don’t need to be producing something every day or week.
-Unless you’re specifically a media company, bi-weekly or even monthly will be enough.
+Unless your company specializes in media, bi-weekly or even monthly will be enough.

 - Remember that you’re not writing the next great American novel.
-Three- to five- hundred words about a recent project, new product or your take on the latest industry news is more than enough.
-Reminding yourself to be short and sweet is also a great way to make the task less daunting; it’s much easier to get the job done knowing you’re only writing a couple paragraphs instead of pages upon pages of a master’s thesis.
+Three- to five- hundred words about a recent project, new product, or your take on the latest industry news is more than enough.
+Reminding yourself to be short and sweet is also a great way to make the task less daunting.
+It’s much easier to get the job done knowing you’re only writing a couple of paragraphs, instead of pages upon pages of a master’s thesis.
 Keep things in perspective.